-So, to keep it simple, here are some facts about basic, easy to remember nutritional information about black beans and black bean pasta.
+So, to keep it simple, here are some facts about basic, easy-to-remember nutritional information about black beans and black bean pasta.

 - Black beans are high in fiber.
-Which helps our digestive system to keep moving ... you're going to more regular.
+Which helps our digestive system to keep moving ... you're going to be more regular.
 Just be careful if you're overdoing black beans you will most likely experience gas.
 As you incorporate wholesome foods into your diet that issue should become less.